telepresenceio/telepresence/troubleshooting/index.md

 GitHub's documentation provides more detail about [managing access granted to third-party applications](https://docs.github.com/en/github/authenticating-to-github/connecting-with-third-party-applications) and [approving access to apps](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/approving-oauth-apps-for-your-organization).

-### Granting or Requesting Access on Initial Login
+### Granting or requesting access on initial login

 When using GitHub as your identity provider, the first time you login to Ambassador Cloud GitHub will ask to authorize Ambassador Labs to access your orgs and certain user data.